Random regular graphs and the systole of a random surface: The models

-So, given a closed curve $\gamma$ on $S_O(\omega)=\mathbb{H}^2/G$, we need to find the corresponding group element $g\in G$.
+So, given a closed curve $\gamma$ on $S_O(\omega)=\mathbb{H}^2/G$, we need to find a corresponding group element $g\in G$.
 We pick a starting point on the curve $\gamma$, this point we identify with a point $p$ in the ideal triangle $T\subset\mathbb{H}^2$.
 After this starting point $\gamma$ travels over a sequence of triangles and eventually enters the triangle containing the starting point again and returns to the starting point.
 We copy this sequence of triangles into the hyperbolic plane, where we keep track of whether $\gamma$ turns right or left on the triangle.
 So every time $\gamma$ turns right between two triangles, we glue the new triangle on the right hand side (with respect to the direction of travel of $\gamma$) of the triangle before and when $\gamma$ turns left we glue it on the left hand side.
 It could also happen that $\gamma$ visits the same triangle twice, but also in that case we will glue a new triangle to the domain.
 We do this until $\gamma$ returns to the initial triangle for the last time.

 Figure \ref{pic25} shows an example: we have (topologically) drawn a piece of a surface $S_O(\omega)$ and a curve $\gamma$ on it.
-The small stripes running through some of the sides are meant to indicate that some sides are identified on $S_O(\omega)$ (those with equal numbers of stripes).
+The small lines running through some of the sides are meant to indicate that some sides are identified on $S_O(\omega)$ (those with equal numbers of lines).
 The curve $\gamma$ starts at the triangle $A$, then goes through the triangles $B$, $C$, $B$ again and then $C$ again before returning to triangle $A$.
-If we apply the method described above we get a sequence of triangles $A,B,C,B',C',A'$ in the hyperbolic plane, a point $p\in A$ and a point in $A'$ that has to be identified with the point $p$ by some $g\in G$, so we will call that $g(p)$.
+If we apply the procedure described above we get a sequence of triangles $A,B,C,B',C',A'$ in the hyperbolic plane. $\gamma$ lifts to a segment running between a lift of $p$ on the triangle $A$ and a point on $A'$, which will be the image of $p$ under the M\"obius transformation $g$ we are looking for.

 So now we need to find the M\"obius transformation $g$.
 This is the M\"obius transformation that (in our example) identifies the triangle $A$ with the triangle $A'$.
 We can construct this from the two M\"obius transformations $g_L:\mathbb{H}^2\rightarrow\mathbb{H}^2$ and ${g_R:\mathbb{H}^2\rightarrow\mathbb{H}^2}$, determined by the matrices: